+Think the housing crisis is getting better?
+Just ask the folks on the selling end of a short sale and see what their answer is.
 Short sales are getting a lot of homeowners out from under water and taking a lot of homes off the banks' hands, but that escape route almost came at a cost.
 Thanks to the fiscal cliff fix, if a lender forgave homeowners' mortgage debt through 2013 - basically said they were off the hook for whatever the selling price of the house didn't cover -- you don't have to report that amount as income.
 A short sale still isn't such a great time for the folks losing their home, but at least they're not suffering yet another blow come tax time.
 Donating land for conservation

 The good news is that this once-temporary benefit that gives couples a $1,000 credit for every dependent under age 17 is now permanent.
 The bad news?
 The more you make, the less likely you are to get it.